matrohin/prock/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 Prock is a fast, graphical alternative to htop/btop, inspired by the Sysinternals Process Explorer.
-It shows running processes in a sortable tree, live system charts (CPU, memory, I/O, network) and per-process charts (CPU, memory, I/O), and detailed inspectors for libraries, sockets, threads, and environment — with controls to suspend, kill, or reprioritize processes.
+It shows a process tree, live system charts, per-process charts, and detailed inspectors for libraries, sockets, threads, and environment — with controls to suspend, kill, or reprioritize processes.

 ![Prock per-process windows and ports view (Light theme)](./images/shot-light.png)